 It took until the 20th century for things to change.
 Before the Second World War, all transport was done in the form of break bulk and could be described as general cargo.
 The term originates in the sentence “to break bulk” a nautical term with its roots in shipping.
 It literally means “begin to unload cargo”.
 Before the container era, all cargo was transported as break bulk.
 It was a tedious process of loading and unloading, packing, and repacking.
-Shipping vessels had a mix of cargo on board, often shipments bulk, liquid bulk, and general cargo all in the same vessel, making it very difficult to estimate the actual general cargo capacity of the world fleet in those days.
+Shipping vessels had a mix of cargo on board, often shipments included bulk, liquid bulk, and general cargo all in the same vessel, making it very difficult to estimate the actual general cargo capacity of the world fleet in those days.
 It also meant that ships had to spend a lot of time in port.
 Port turnaround times were very long, resulting in port times sometimes exceeding the time at sea.
 Long port times created a situation in which it was not efficient to exploit economies of scale.
 Ship sizes were determined by a balance between the capacity, time, and cost required to handle cargo.

 After World War II, some specialization appeared with dedicated merchant vessels designed for specific cargoes like bales of wool, wood logs, and liquid bulk.
 Slowly but surely, economies of scale were gaining importance.
 However, the bottleneck arising on the dockside kept major advancements at bay.
-In those days, the cargo was bundled together into pieces or units (bended arrows in the figure) that dock workers could manipulate, a concept defined as the man load, except for gases and some liquids which were transported in bulk (downward arrows).
+In those days, the cargo was bundled together into pieces or units (bent arrows in the figure) that dock workers could manipulate, a concept defined as the man load, except for gases and some liquids which were transported in bulk (downward arrows).
 Examples of man load are bags of sugar, cotton bales, and drums of liquids.
-Dockworkers carried loads of 30 to 50 kg in and out the vessels.
+Dockworkers carried loads of 30 to 50 kg in and out of the vessels.
 In some cases, the single weight to be carried could reach up to 80 kg.
 The multi-deck Victory and Liberty vessels are textbook examples of applying the man load concept to vessels.
-A large workforce hired on a daily basis was required, given the low mechanization level in the vessel loading and discharging process.
+A large workforce, hired daily, was required, given the low mechanization level in the vessel loading and discharging process.
 Due to the time-consuming nature of all cargo operations, unloading, sorting, clearing, and repacking, had to be done on the dockside.
 This led to the establishment of covered sheds in ports specifically designed to perform these activities.
 All this was about to change with the rise of the unit load.
 The golden era of general cargo shipping would soon be over.

 B. The shift to unit load